himanshu31shr/labelMerger/docs/KNOWLEDGE_BASE.md

 - Identifies products where your price is higher than competitors
 - Highlights the price difference for quick assessment
 - Shows competitor price for comparison
-- Enables quick price adjustments to stay competitive
+- Enables quick price adjustments to stay competitive using a dedicated modal interface.

 ### 0.3.
 Implementation Details
 - **Component Structure**:
   - `HiddenProductsPage`: Main container component with tab navigation
   - `HiddenProducts`: Reusable component that handles both hidden products and price management views
   - `DataTable`: Generic table component for displaying product data
+  - `PriceManagementModal`: Dedicated modal component for editing product prices.

 - **State Management**:
   - Uses Redux for state management